kanishkegb/kanishkegb.github.io/_posts/2022-04-15-gazbo-uav-pid-control.md

 # featured: true
 ---

-This is a basic example for using ROS and Gazebo to position control a quadrotor UAV, using C++.
+The repository [fdcl-uav/gazebo_uav_control](https://github.com/fdcl-gwu/gazebo_uav_control) is a basic example for using ROS and Gazebo to position control a quadrotor UAV, using C++.
 A simple PID controller (not the internal ROS controller) is used as the controller.
 The objective here is for someone new to the UAV control with ROS + Gazebo to figure out where to start.